-Control
+X Control

-< Rotational Positional
+alla Rotational Positional

-ralalla None Laser pointing Image-plane
+Para None Arrow pointing Image-plane

-Some Arrow pointing Fixed-origin
+Some Laser pointing Fixed-origin

-Control Type
+4.1 Control Type

 As explained previously, the ray of ray pointing can be specified through two points, or through a point and a rotation.
-Although geometrically equivalent, our four control types (Table 1) result in different types of end-user movement.
+Although geometrically equivalent, our two control types result in different types of end-user movement.
 For example, people that use laser pointing and arrow pointing specify the position of the cursor mostly through the rotation of the device (we call this the rotational control type), whereas image-plane and fixed-origin techniques only require the specification of a single position on space and the orientation of the limbs or the device is mostly irrelevant (we call this the positional control type).
 Within these categories, we studied our four previously described methods, chosen as they represent design points in the design space defined by these two factors (Table 1).